ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 The reason for the M-replacement is to facilitate the recognition of sentence patterns in the text.
 We call these sentence patterns "sentence templates".
-Sentences that fit a common template pattern can be analyzed in identical ways.
+Sentences that fit a common template pattern provide clues about the sentence structure and can be analyzed in identical ways.
 For instance, size measurements in medical texts are often reported as

     ``{Something} measures {size_measurement}``.